lokipaws45/lokipaws/README.md

 # Loki Paws

-A modern pet accessories site for cats.
-Built with React, Firebase & EmailJS.
+A pet shop e-commerce site with Firebase Authentication.